harness/developer-hub/tutorials/internal-developer-portal/add-links-in-components.md

 ![](./static/link-card.png)

 In the depicted image, you'll notice a **Links Card** that serves as a navigational tool.
-These links can be anything from the following suggested categories:
+These links can be anything.
+Here are some examples -

 - User and Group Management
 - Infrastructure and Cloud